Tsum Valley Trek

 Day 01: Arrival in Nepal

-Thank you for choosing Tsum valley trek as your next adventure destination!
-If you booked this trek long time back your permits are ready before you arrive but if it is a last minute booking you permits will be made on this day.
+Thank you for choosing Tsum Valley Trek as your next adventure destination!
+If you booked this trek a long time back your permits are ready before you arrive but if it is a last-minute booking your permits will be made on this day.
 While the back office is busy making permits on the back end, you will get involved in sightseeing some UNESCO world heritage sites.
-Some time in the day, you will as well do last minute preparation, packing and purchase if necessary.
+Sometime in the day, you will also do last-minute preparation, packing and purchase if necessary.
 In the evening you will meet your guide and your guide will brief you about the trek.

 Day 03: Kathmandu – Arughat

 You would start early in the morning by boarding a vehicle to Arughat.
 This bus or van ride would take around 7 to 8 hours.
-Half of the way is nice and black topped, whereas half of the road is bumpy and off road.
-Once we reach Arughat we would call it a day and get ready for Manaslu circuit trek.
+Half of the way is nice and black-topped, whereas half of the road is bumpy and off-road.
+Once we reach Arughat we would call it a day and get ready for the Manaslu circuit trek.
 Overnight in Arughat.

 Day 04: Arughat – Soti Khola (4 –5 hours)

-The first day of the trek shouldn’t be much tough on your legs and hence you would walk only for around 4-5 hours with a lot of breaks in between.
-The trail is gradient in the beginning but beyond Arkhet it gets steep.
-You would make our way through beautiful hamlets, villages and rice terrains of indigenous gurung communities.
+The first day of the trek shouldn’t be very tough on your legs and hence you would walk only for around 4-5 hours with a lot of breaks in between.
+The trail is a gradient in the beginning but beyond Arkhet it gets steep.
+You would make your way through beautiful hamlets, villages and rice terrains of indigenous Gurung communities.
 Keep your eyes open for plenty of monkeys in the forest in between Arkhet and Soti Khola.
 Overnight in Soti Khola.

 Day 05: Soti Khola – Machha Khola (5 -7 hours)

-Initially you climb through beautiful Sal forest and further on the face of a cliff and along the budhi Gandagi river.
+Initially, you climb through the beautiful Sal forest and further on the face of a cliff and along the Budhi Gandagi river.
 We pass several Gurung villages and amazing rice terrain.
-Keep your eyes open for beautiful display of indigenous culture.
+Keep your eyes open for a beautiful display of Indigenous culture.
 Overnight in Machha Khola.

 Day 06: Machha Khola – Jagat (5 – 7 hours)

 You would embark on the same trail left behind on the previous day.
-You will walk on lush green hills and cross the budhi Gandaki river for several times before we reach our final destination.
-On your way you will come to Tatopani, natural hot water springs.
-This section of the trail however is very isolated and we would only see few scattered houses in most of the case.
+You will walk on lush green hills and cross the Budhi Gandaki River several times before we reach our final destination.
+On your way, you will come to Tatopani, a natural hot water spring.
+This section of the trail however is very isolated and we would only see a few scattered houses in most of the cases.
 Overnight in Jagat.

 Day 07: Jagat – Chisopani

-On this day you would now leave behind the ACAP area behind and walk towards broader trail to Salleri towards the restricted area of Tsum.
-First, you will cross a stream on simple wooden bridge and walk towards the first noticeable village of Phillim.
+On this day you would now leave behind the ACAP area and walk towards the broader trail to Salleri towards the restricted area of Tsum.
+First, you will cross a stream on a simple wooden bridge and walk towards the first noticeable village of Phillip.
 Further down Phillim, across a forest and towards the narrowing valley is Chisopani.
 Overnight in Chisopani.

 Day 08: Chisopani – Chumling

-This is one of the most beautiful hikes in Tsum valley trek.
-Immediately after leaving Ekle Bhatti behind you make our way through a profound waterfall.
-After the waterfall you walk almost majority of your time through beautiful forest of pine and rhododendron.
-You would as well see Himalchuli and Buddha himal towards the halfway through the trek and Shingri himal from Chumling.
+This is one of the most beautiful hikes on the Tsum Valley trek.
+Immediately after leaving Ekle Bhatti behind you make your way through a profound waterfall.
+After the waterfall, you walk almost the majority of your time through a beautiful forest of pine and rhododendrons.
+You would also see Himalchuli and Buddha himal towards halfway through the trek and Shingri himal from Chumling.
 Keep your eyes open for beautiful rhododendron blossoms of the season.
-Once in chumling you will visit Chumling gompa.
+Once in Chumling you will visit Chumling Gompa.

 Day 09: Chumling – Chokangparo